Quick guide: Code of Practice for International Recruitment

 - A recruitment organisation is an organisation that recruits candidates for vacant positions (permanent or temporary) on behalf of a health or social care employer whether or not it is on a commercial basis.

-- A recruitment collaboration is a group of organisations which have partnered together to pool resources into a central system to recruit candidates for vacant positions within that collaboration, whether or not it is on a commercial basis.
+- A recruitment collaboration is a group of organisations that have partnered together to pool resources into a central system to recruit candidates for vacant positions within that collaboration, whether or not it is on a commercial basis.

 All of the definitions about come under the statutory definition set out in the Employment Agencies Act 1973 section 13(3).